Primary Care Experience

 Longitudinal Subspecialty Experience

 The BCRP is invested in developing a longitudinal subspecialty experience whereby residents can achieve early and sustained exposure to outpatient subspecialty medicine.
 The BCRP is currently offering this experience to all three residency classes.

 During the PL-1 and PL-2 years, a select number of Categorical residents will participate in a subspecialty clinic in addition to their primary care continuity clinic.
 During the PL-3 year, residents may choose to participate in a longitudinal subspecialty clinic in place of their primary care clinic.
-In 2019-2020, residents will participate in longitudinal subspecialty experiences at both affiliated hospitals in subspecialties including allergy/immunology, cardiology, endocrine, genetics, gastroenterology, hematology, nephrology, neurooncology, neurology, oncology, pain medicine, pulmonary and rheumatology, and with the critical care, anesthesia, perioperative, extension (CAPE) team.
+In 2019-2020, residents will participate in longitudinal subspecialty experiences at both affiliated hospitals in subspecialties including allergy/immunology, cardiology, endocrinology, genetics, gastroenterology, hematology, nephrology, neuro-oncology, neurology, oncology, pain medicine, pulmonary and rheumatology, and with the critical care, anesthesia, perioperative, extension (CAPE) team.